 Use explicit instruction for targeted literacy skills

 Explicit instruction centers around systematically proceeding through a series of small steps and built-in checks for understanding while working through target skills - ensuring that students receive timely feedback on the accuracy of their independent work.
 This form of instruction includes modeling and think-aloud tasks where teachers demonstrate target skills, gradually removing instructional scaffolds until students are working independently.
-Fifty illustrates the value of explicit instruction and the inherent value of a teacher’s role in supporting learners in the classroom.
+Fifty years of interdisciplinary research illustrates the value of explicit instruction and the inherent value of a teacher’s role in supporting learners in the classroom.
 After all, no computer program can effectively deliver instruction or promote learning as well as a dedicated and prepared teacher!

 Utilizing this approach, teachers can identify and support students where their biggest gains can be made, and the Newsela platform includes numerous ways to do this.
 For example, teachers can model comprehension strategies while reading Newsela texts aloud in whole class or small group settings by projecting an article using Presentation Mode.
 Later, the class may practice the same literacy skill on a different Newsela article in pairs to complete a graphic organizer as a scaffold.
 Finally, students could read a third article independently and complete a comprehension quiz assessing the same targeted skills.
 Newsela’s ELA quizzes automatically indicate the correctness of students’ responses, and teachers can review responses as a class.
 The quizzes can also help identify skill areas where students need further instruction and scaffolded practice!